 Around this incredibly picturesque spot, there’s also Bled Castle, but one of the best things to do in the area is to simply stroll around the lake and take a break for a swim in the calm waters.

-13. Saint Basil's Cathedral Where to Stay
+13. Saint Basil’s Cathedral

 Arguably the most iconic sight in Russia, this twisting Cathedral with its multi-colored onion domes is set in Moscow’s equally iconic Red Square.
 St Basil’s Cathedral was also built by a very iconic man – Ivan the Terrible – in 1555.